AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/gnatcheck_switches.rst

-* ``2``: A fatal tool failure was detected, or a non-fatal tool failure was detected while no rule violation was detected (in this case the results of the gnatcheck run cannot de trusted).
+* ``2``: A fatal tool failure was detected, or a non-fatal tool failure was detected while no rule violation was detected (in this case the results of the gnatcheck run cannot be trusted).

 * ``3``: No Ada source file was checked.